 New insights into the oldest story in history.

 Now the serpent was more crafty than any of the animals the Lord God had made.
 He said to the woman, “Did God really say you must not eat from any tree in the garden?”
 (Genesis 3:1).
-Thus begins the story of Adam and Eve in the Garden, but to get a fuller understanding some observations from chapter 2 will be helpful.
+Thus begins the story of Adam and Eve in the Garden, but to get a better understanding some observations from Genesis 2 will be helpful.

 Whose Story is This?